-This is a one off single rhythm complete with intro's/endings/fills & variations written in the style of the song for Yamaha SFF instruments.
-(Please note this is not a song file - often refered to as a midi file - that refers to and plays only one song.
+This is a one-off single rhythm complete with intro's/endings/fills & variations written in the style of the song for Yamaha SFF instruments.
+(Please note this is not a song file - often referred to as a midi file - that refers to and plays only one song.
 Subject to the chords you play on your instrument this style can be used for many numbers of which Apache is just one).

 |Compatible Instruments||Tyros 1 / 2 / 3 / 4 / 5, Genos, SX Series - SX700 / SX900, S Series - S500 / S550 / S650 / S700 / S710 / S750 / S900 / S910 / S950, PSR 1000 / 1500 / 2000 / 3000 & CVP 400 / 500 / 600 series instruments.|